Vallejo DUI Accident Victim Lawyers

 In addition to physical injuries, DUI accidents can result in psychological harm to the victims.
 These include post-traumatic stress disorder (PTSD), anxiety, and depression, which may all affect a victim’s daily life.

-Family members who lose a loved one in a DUI accident are left with an unrecoverable void in their lives.
+Family members who lose a loved one in a DUI accident are left with an irreparable void in their lives.
 Losing a loved one in a drunk driving accident results in profound emotional pain and lasting emotional trauma for the surviving family members.
 In addition, they may struggle with medical expenses, funeral costs, and the loss of financial support that the deceased would have provided.

-If you lost someone you love, we are here to offer support and legal expertise.
-Our team can help you receive compensation for the financial loss and emotional pain caused by the death of your loved one.
-In one of our cases, we were able to obtain maximum policy limits amounting to $6 million for a client who lost his wife in a head-on collision with a drunk driver.
+If you lost someone you love, we are here to offer legal support and guidance.
+Our team can help you seek compensation for the financial loss and emotional pain caused by the death of your loved one.
+We’ve handled wrongful death claims for previous clients and can do so for you, too.
+Call us at (888) 488-1391 to talk with one of our Vallejo DUI accident victim lawyers.
+Together, we can pursue compensation for your loss.

-- Duty Of Care — Every driver has a duty of care to others when operating their motor vehicles.
+• Duty of Care — Every driver has a duty of care to others when operating their motor vehicles.

-- Causation — The driver’s intoxication directly caused the accident.
+• Causation — The driver’s intoxication directly caused the accident.
 This requires evidence linking the driver’s impairment to the specific actions that led to the collision.

 Who Can Be Held Liable For DUI Crashes In Vallejo, California?